yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    Several factors should help drive their decision to choose PaaS or IaaS for hosting their SQL databases in Azure:

    - **Cost**: Both PaaS and IaaS options include a base price that covers underlying infrastructure and licensing.
-However, with the IaaS option, they would need to invest additional time and resources for the management of databases, while with PaaS, many administration features are included in the price.
+However, with the IaaS option, they would need to invest additional time and resources for the management of databases, some of which can be simplified by using the [SQL VM resource provider (RP)](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-vm-resource-provider-register?tabs=azure-cli%2Cbash).
+With PaaS, many administration features are included in the price.

    - **Administration**: PaaS options will reduce the amount of time they need to spend administering databases.
 However, it also limits the range of custom administration tasks and scripts they will be able to perform or run.
+An important option to note for helping to simplify the administration of IaaS installations is the ability to register SQL Server VMs in Azure with the [SQL VM resource provider (RP)](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-vm-resource-provider-register?tabs=azure-cli%2Cbash).
+The SQL VM RP unlocks automated patching, automated backups, as well as monitoring and manageability capabilities.
+For a customer such as WWI who have multiple SQL VMs, there is also an option for [bulk registering SQL virtual machines](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-vm-resource-provider-bulk-register).

    - **Service-Level Agreement**: Both IaaS and PaaS provide high, industry-standard SLAs.
 The PaaS option guarantees a 99.99% SLA.
-IaaS guarantees a 99.95% SLA for infrastructure, meaning they may need to implement additional mechanisms to ensure the availability of their databases.
+IaaS guarantees a 99.95% SLA for infrastructure, meaning they may need to implement additional mechanisms to ensure their databases' availability.

    - **Time to move to Azure**: SQL Server on an Azure VM will be an exact match of their environment, so migration from on-premises to Azure SQL VMs would be no different than moving their on-premises databases to another on-premises database server.
 SQL Managed Instance also enables straightforward migration.
 However, there might be some changes that they would need to apply before they can migrate to a managed instance.
 SQL DB can be a good target, but there are more feature and compatibility concerns, so this could be the slowest option, depending on the on-premises databases.